 Ready to Strum Your Ukulele?

 I’m hoping your first ukulele is on its way to your home so you can start learning chord shapes and all of these great ukulele songs for beginners.
+And if you want to learn more about who makes the best exemplars of this little instrument, check out my article on the best ukulele brands out there.

 Remember, while you can spend a lot of money on any instrument, including ukuleles, beginners shouldn’t spend a ton of money on their first instrument.
 You need time to practice and figure out if this is a lifelong hobby.
 If it is, then you can upgrade to a nicer ukulele at a later time.
 The good news about nicer ukuleles is that they’re really not that expensive, compared to standard guitars.